 In June 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-13, Credit Losses - Measurement of Credit Losses on Financial Instruments ("ASC 326").
 ASU 2016-13 requires entities to use a forward-looking approach based on current expected credit losses ("CECL") to estimate credit losses on certain types of financial instruments, including trade receivables.
 This may result in the earlier recognition of allowances for losses.
-ASU 2016-13 is effective for the Company beginning July 1, 2023, and early adoption is permitted.
-The Company does not believe the potential impact of the new guidance and related codification improvements will be material to its financial position, results of operations and cash flows.
+ASU 2016-13 is effective for the Company beginning January 1, 2023, and early adoption is permitted.
+The Company adopted this standard effective January 1, 2023 and there was no material impact of adopting this standard on the Company's financial statements and related disclosures.

 In May 2021, the FASB issued ASU 2021-04, Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options.
 ASU 2021-04 provides clarification and reduces diversity in an issuer's accounting for modifications or exchanges of freestanding equity-classified written call options (such as warrants) that remain equity classified after modification or exchange.
 An issuer measures the effect of a modification or exchange as the difference between the fair value of the modified or exchanged warrant and the fair value of that warrant immediately before modification or exchange.
 ASU 2021-04 introduces a recognition model that comprises four categories of transactions and the corresponding accounting treatment for each category (equity issuance, debt origination, debt modification, and modifications unrelated to equity issuance and debt origination or modification).
-ASU 2021-04 was effective for all entities for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-An entity should apply the guidance provided in ASU 2021-04 prospectively to modifications or exchanges occurring on or after the effective date.
+ASU 2021-04 was effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years, applied prospectively to modifications or exchanges occurring on or after the effective date.
 Effective January 1, 2022, we adopted ASU 2021-04 using a prospective approach.
 It did not have a material impact on the Company's financial statements or disclosures.

-Other recent accounting pronouncements issued by the FASB, including its Emerging Issues Task Force, the American Institute of Certified Public Accountants, and the Securities and Exchange Commission (the "SEC") did not or are not believed by management to have a material impact on the Company's present or future consolidated financial statements.
+Other recent accounting pronouncements issued by the FASB, including its Emerging Issues Task Force, the American Institute of Certified Public Accountants, and the SEC did not or are not believed by management to have a material impact on the Company's present or future consolidated financial statements.